carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

  <!-- comment we use https://viereck.ch/latex-to-svg/ to convert from latex to SVG because Chao equation did not render correctly with GitHub math!-->

 ### β diversity
 Diversity β measures how different two or more communities are, either in their composition (richness) or in the abundance of the organisms that compose it (abundance).
 - Bray-Curtis dissimilarity: The difference in richness and abundance across environments (samples).
 Weight on abundance.
 Measures the differences from 0 (equal communities) to 1 (different communities)
-- Jaccard distance: Based on presence/absence of species (diversity).
+- Jaccard distance: Based on the presence/absence of species (diversity).
 It goes from 0 (same species in the community) to 1 (no species in common)
 - UniFrac: Measures the phylogenetic distance; how alike the trees in each community are.
 There are two types, without weights (diversity) and with weights (diversity and abundance)